Urban Forestry Tree Management Plan

 In October 2016, staff created and presented to Council an Urban Forestry Management Plan

 (hereafter referred to as the Plan).
 The Plan was developed to protect and conserve City trees, manage the removal, replacement and maintenance of City trees, and to plan for a sustainable and healthy future urban forest.
-The purpose of the report is to provide an update on how the Plan is progressing in regards to short-term and long-term actions, stump removal, tree pruning, tree removal, tree planting, protection and conservation, outreach and education and funding sources.
 Please click here for the full report.

 1.Maintain the City's tree inventory database.